-Look to establish a tax-advantaged education savings plan such as a 529 college savings plan.
+Look to establish a tax-advantaged education savings plan.
 With a cohesive financial plan, you can incorporate an education savings plan into your monthly budget and plan.
-Additionally, grandparents, aunts, uncles, and friends can contribute to the 529 college savings plan.
+Additionally, grandparents, aunts, uncles, and friends can contribute to the college savings plan.

 Coverdell ESAs are similar to 529s.
 As long as you are using the funds for education-related expenses, you can skip taxes.
 Note that ESAs have stronger limits than 529s, namely that only for families that earn under $220,000 can contribute to these kinds of accounts.
 Additionally, the max annual contribution is $2,000 per child until they turn 18.

 Did you know you can lock in tuition in advance?
 While not all states and universities offer prepaid plans, it can be handy to pay ahead of your student actually attending college.
 That said, it’s important to consider your child may not want to go to the university or be admitted.
 Conditions for those prepaid funds vary by university.

 A custodial account, such as a Roth IRA, are options when financially planning for college.
 These contributions can typically be withdrawn without tax or other penalties, thus providing more flexibility.
 Discuss this option with your fiduciary financial advisor to evaluate if it’s the best option for your family’s college savings plan.